 Helping schools reduce pollution

 In Minnesota, 2,469 schools serve more than 898,000 K-12 students and employ thousands of teachers and staff.
 The energy used in heating and lighting school buildings, the trash created in cafeterias, and chemicals used for cleaning are just some of the pollution control issues faced by education administrators.
 The MPCA is here to help with suggestions to assist schools in reducing their environmental impact.
-Getting students involved in the efforts—and making use of our evironmental education resources—can promote environmental awareness and help instill lifelong green habits in children.
+Getting students involved in the efforts—and making use of our environmental education resources—can promote environmental awareness and help instill lifelong green habits in children.

 Waste reduction and recycling

-Minnesota's Waste Management Act of 1980 requires public entities such as schools to recycle at least three materials.
+Minnesota's Waste Management Act requires public entities such as schools to recycle at least three materials.
 But it's clear that much more can be done to divert school garbage away from landfills.
 In 2010, the MPCA studied school solid waste in partnership with Hennepin County and the City of Minneapolis.
 By sorting through all the garbage, recycling, and organic material discarded by six schools over a two-day period, the researchers found:

 - More than 78% of school waste could be diverted from the trash to organics composting and container/paper recycling collection programs.